-- · No changes to Sprout. - Sapling work in progress, mainly on Appendix § A 'Circuit Design' on p.
-136.
+· Sapling work in progress, mainly on Appendix § A 'Circuit Design' on p.
+140.

-- · Specify more precisely the requirements on Ed25519 validating keys and signatures. - · Sapling work in progress.
+- Specify more precisely the requirements on Ed25519 validating keys and signatures. - · Sapling work in progress.

-- · No changes to Sprout. - · Update key components diagram for Sapling.
+· Update key components diagram for Sapling.

 - Explain how the chosen fix to Faerie Gold avoids a potential "roadblock" attack. - · Update some explanations of changes from Zerocash for Sapling. - · Add a description of the Jubjub curve. - · Add an acknowledgement to George Tankersley. - · Add an appendix on the design of the Sapling circuits at the quadratic constraint program level.